symeneses/MLS-C01/4_implementation/Security.md

 Working with VPCs
 - Have public subnets for load balancers and web servers, and private subnets for databases
-- If the internet is disable for notebooks, the VPC needs a PrivateLink or NAT Gateway
+- If the internet is disable for notebooks, the VPC needs a PrivateLink or Network Address Translation (NAT) Gateway.

+**NAT Gateway**: allows private subnets to reach internet through a public IP address, while internet can't reach the private subnet.
+AWS charges NAT Gateways per hour of availability plus data processing charges per Gigabytes.
+**AWS PrivateLink**: allows access to some AWS services (EC2, ELB, Kinesis Streams, Systems Manager (SSM), Service Catalog, and Amazon SNS) from private subnets.
+It doesn't create public IPs; instead, a Elastic Network Interfaces (ENI) with private IPs in the VPC.

 **References**